Climbing that tough, steep mountain taught me just how crucial comfy, supportive insoles are.

-After going through hell for not getting enough support for my high arches, I finally decided it was time to do some research and find the best insoles for hiking.
+After struggling with inadequate support for my high arches, I decided it was time to research and find the best insoles for hiking.

 1) Superfeet Trailblazer